 The Kennesaw State Field Station, managed by the Office of Research, is a 25-acre property located along a tree-lined road parallel to Interstate 75 approximately two miles from the Kennesaw Campus.
 The mission of the Kennesaw State University Field Station is to provide a living laboratory for researchers, educators, and students, promoting an interdisciplinary learning environment conducive for experiential academic experiences and strategic collaborations within the university community and beyond.
 The KSU Field Station’s goal is to support safe and sustainable communities through research, education, and civic engagement, while also addressing the instructional and research needs of Kennesaw State University.

-Faculty in our department are partnering with the KSU Field Station on a variety of teaching, learning, and research opportunities, including with sustainability issues and a food forest (Dr. Vanessa Slinger-Friedman and Dr. Jason Rhodes) and the Forensic Anthropology Field Lab (Dr. Alice Gooding) and two Forest Research Inventory Plots (Dr. Nancy Hoalst Pullen).
+Faculty in our department are partnering with the KSU Field Station on a variety of teaching, learning, and research opportunities, including a food forest and sustainability issues (Dr. Vanessa Slinger-Friedman and Dr. Jason Rhodes), the Forensic Anthropology Field Lab (Dr. Alice Gooding) and two Forest Research Inventory Plots (Dr. Nancy Hoalst Pullen).

-Contact: Dr. Alice Gooding, Dr. Jason Rhodes, Dr. Vanessa Slinger-Friedman.
+Contact: Dr. Alice Gooding, Dr. Jason Rhodes, Dr. Vanessa Slinger-Friedman, Dr. Nancy Hoalst-Pullen